Best Personal Credit (Privatkredit) in Germany

 Wrapping Up

 Getting a personal loan in Germany as an expat is genuinely manageable once you understand how the system works.
-The market has real competition, which keeps personal loan interest rates in Germany more reasonable than many people expect.
-According to the Deutsche Bundesbank, the average interest rate on new consumer loans in Germany in early 2026 sits around 7.5% effective annual rate, though your actual offer will depend heavily on your Schufa score, income stability, and how long you’ve been living and working here.
+The market has real competition, which keeps rates more reasonable than many people expect.
+According to the Deutsche Bundesbank, the average effective interest rate on new consumer loans in Germany in early 2026 sits around 7.5% per year.
+Your actual offer will depend heavily on your Schufa score, income stability, and how long you’ve been living and working here.

-When you’re comparing offers, look at the effektiver Jahreszins, not the nominal rate.
-German law requires lenders to display the effective annual rate prominently, so use it.
-And when the bank asks for your Gehaltsnachweise and Kontoauszüge, have the last three months ready in digital format.
-It speeds things up considerably.
+When you’re comparing offers, always look at the effektiver Jahreszins (effective annual interest rate, which includes all mandatory fees) rather than the nominal rate.
+German law requires lenders to display this figure prominently, so use it as your primary comparison point.
+And when the bank asks for your Gehaltsnachweise (payslips) and Kontoauszüge (bank statements), have the last three months ready in digital format.
+It speeds the process up considerably, especially with online lenders.

-One last practical point: if your application gets declined, don’t keep applying everywhere in quick succession.
-Multiple hard inquiries can dent your Schufa score further and make the next application harder.
-Give it a few months, work on improving your score, and then try again with a lender known for being more flexible with expats.
+One practical point that trips up a lot of expats: if your application gets declined, don’t immediately apply everywhere else.
+Multiple hard credit inquiries in quick succession can dent your Schufa score further and make the next application harder to approve.
+Give it a few months, work on improving your score, and then approach a lender known for being more flexible with non-EU nationals, such as ING or Targobank.

 🔗